 Since we are interested in exploring how non-price determinants such as income and population growths influence blue foods consumption, our model is specified as follows:

-Cist+1= Cist×Yit+1Yit×1+εist×Git+1-GitGit
+Cist+1= CistYit+1Yit×1+εistGit+1-GitGit

 Where Cist+1, consumption in country i for species s in time period t+1, is based on consumption for the species in the previous time period, population growth Yit+1Yit and income growth Git+1-GitGit scales by the income elasticity ε specific to the species s in the country i in time period t.
 Income elasticities of demand for food reflect the responsiveness of demand to changes in income and are calculated as the percent change in the quantity demanded for good s divided by the percent change in income for a given time period t and consumer population8.